awsdocs/amazon-lightsail-developer-guide/doc_source/lightsail-how-to-set-up-ssh.md

 1. Choose **Create new**\.

 1. Lightsail displays the region where we're creating the new key\.
-![\[Here's the region where your key pair is being created\]](https://d9yljz1nd5001.cloudfront.net/en_us/cfefe1b500656f5beb2491eaf820d8f4/images/amazon-lightsail-create-new-key-pair-in-region.png)
+![\[Here's the region where your key pair is being created\]](https://d9yljz1nd5001.cloudfront.net/en_us/aa4810f664dabff907209ee92babaa14/images/amazon-lightsail-create-new-key-pair-in-region.png)

    Choose **Create**\.

+1. Enter a name for your key pair\.

+   Resource names:
+   + Must be unique within each AWS Region in your Lightsail account\.
+   + Must contain 2 to 255 characters\.
+   + Must start and end with an alphanumeric character or number\.
+   + Can include alphanumeric characters, numbers, periods, dashes, and underscores\.

-1. Give your key pair a name, and then choose **Generate key pair**\.
+1. Choose **Generate key pair**\.
 **Important**
 Save your key somewhere you can easily find it\.
 Also, it's a good idea to make sure permissions are set so that no one else can read it\.